MatanLeybo/Electrical-chain-store-Database-in-mySQL/README.md

 - Table creation was done using the `CREATE TABLE` statement, followed by data insertion via `INSERT INTO` and `VALUES`.

 - A range of queries was executed  with diffrent levels of manipulation.
 Covering basic retrieval, compound conditions, computed fields, SQL functions, subqueries, grouping, sorting, table joins, unions, special operators, views, updates, and deletes.
 All queries were successful and documented in a pptx file named "Presentation".
-This file contains the ERD and the queries results.
+This file also contains the logical ER, the ERD, and the queries results.